braver/fonts/ISSUES.md

 **Disclaimer**
 I've tried to check everything re: licenses and have not included fonts where I think the license does not allow it.
 If any font is included but shouldn't be, let me know and I'll take it out.

-I cannot vouch for the completeness or correctness of included fonts.

-You should be able to use the font names listed here to do further tweaking in your stylesheets (e.g. use a different font for Markdown), but that's not tested at this point (you might run into measurement problems).